synvek/synvek/readme-project.md

 You can chat with multiple LLMs in one conversion including text, image generation and so on.

-### Mutliple models support.
+### Multiple models support.
 Chat completion, image generation or voice output in one application and one chat.

 ### Function call & MCP support